pingidentity/pingidentity-devops-getting-started/docs/how-to/privateRepos.md

 ### Using Git Credentials in Profile URL

-Typically, variables in a `SERVER_PROFILE_URL` string aren't replaced.
+Typically, variables in a `SERVER_PROFILE_URL` string are not replaced.
 However, certain Git user and password variables can be replaced.

 * To substitute for the user and password variables using values defined in your YAML files, include either or both `${SERVER_PROFILE_GIT_USER}` and `${SERVER_PROFILE_GIT_PASSWORD}` in your server profile URL.
 For example: